-Cough and cold medicines are designed to help reduce the symptoms of the common cold such as runny nose and cough – they do not cure the infection.
-The ingredients in these medications can cause serious side effects in young children.
-To avoid harm:
+Cough and cold medicines help reduce the symptoms of the common cold, such as runny nose and cough.
+They do not cure the infection.
+These medications can cause serious side effects in young children.
+To avoid harm follow this advice:

-Medsafe, the unit of the Ministry of Health that is responsible for the regulation of medicines in New Zealand has assessed the safety and effectiveness of cough and cold medicines in children.
-They have advised that the safe use of cold and cough medicines in children depends on the child's age.
+Medsafe, a unit of the Ministry of Health, New Zealand, has assessed the safety and effectiveness of cough and cold medicines in children.
+They have advised the following:

 Note: Paracetamol and ibuprofen are not classed as cough and cold medicines and can still be given to children.

-For children aged between 6 and 12 years, these medicines can be used, as there is less risk of side-effects in older children.
-However, they will only be sold in pharmacies, with clearer advice on the packaging and from the pharmacist.
+For children aged between 6 and 12 years, cough and cold medicines can be used, as there is less risk of serious side effects in older children.
+However, they are only to be sold in pharmacies, with advice from your pharmacist.

-Help children stay healthy and fight off colds and other illnesses by:
+Help children to stay healthy and fight off colds and other illnesses by:

-Use of cough and cold medicines in children — Updated advice Medsafe New Zealand, May 2013Coughs and colds in children Patient Info, UK
+Use of cough and cold medicines in children — Updated advice Medsafe, NZ, 2013Coughs and colds in children Patient Info, UK